 - Religion was mentioned as an example of cultural difference.

-In the process we at SML along with our Advisory Group, which is every State and Territory Ethnic and Multicultural Communities Council across Australia, discovered this surprising gap in research and received great feedback from the consumer on the ease of use with the development of easy English training materials for the SML program.
+In the process we at SML, along with our Advisory Group consisting of State and Territory Ethnic and Multicultural Communities Council across Australia, discovered this surprising gap in research and received great feedback from the consumer regarding the development of easy English training materials for the SML program.